 Learn more about EXLN 201

-Experiential Learning Seminar (EXLN 301)
+Telling Your Experiential Learning Story (EXLN 301)

-Completing an internship and enrolling in EXLN 301 is one pathway to obtaining the Experiential Learning Graduation Requirement.
+Completing an internship and enrolling in EXLN 301 is one pathway to fulfilling the Experiential Learning Graduation Requirement.
 Students engage in a series of reflective conversations that help them articulate and refine their narrative surrounding a past experiential learning activity, while learning from each other.
 Please contact Nicole Kendrick for details.

 Learn more about EXLN 301